 “Refolution” and counterrevolution

 Writing in the wake of the Arab Spring (2011), University of Illinois Urbana-Champaign professor Asef Bayast warned against the dangers of counter-revolution inherent to the Arab uprisings, which he characterized as “Refolutions.”
 Unlike full-on revolutions, the “Refolutions” attempted to push for reform through and not outside of state institutions.
 Thus, despite their enormous social power, they did not “actually rule”.
 In Egypt, as ordinary life resumed and the challenges of reconstruction mounted, the limitations of the 2011 coalition were revealed: It was divided and lacked authority, hence its reliance on the SCAF (Supreme Council of Armed Forces), to lead the transition.
-The SCAF aligned with the Muslim Brotherhood, the only organized political force during the transition with the tacit consent of the U.S. Soon, it became clear that while the protests successfully removed Mubarak, they did not remove the institutions that supported his system.
+As the only organized political force during the transition, the Muslim Brotherhood came to power.
+Soon, it became clear that while the protests successfully removed Mubarak, they did not remove the institutions that supported his system.
 As Bayat puts it, “no novel means and modes of governance that altogether embody the will of the revolution were introduced.”
 Instead, the traditional players still dominated the game, while the protesters disappeared into the background.

 The Seeds of Nationalist Backlash

 Morsi’s attempts to appease the military and police forces soon backfired, generating a nationalist backlash.
 Millions of moderate Muslims, non-Brotherhood supporters as well as Copts had already struggled to believe that the Brotherhood, a group that has long been fundamentally opposed to Western values, was truly devoted to democratization in Egypt.
-And with Morsi’s attempts to hastily pass the Brotherhood-drafted constitution, a more logical explanation appeared: the Brothers were attempting to infiltrate and dominate state institutions while paying lip service to democracy.
-After all, they had long been a banned organization and now seemed to be the perfect opportunity to avenge years of discrimination at the hands of the Egyptian state.
+And with Morsi’s attempts to hastily pass the Brotherhood-drafted constitution, to many, a more logical explanation appeared: the Brothers were attempting to infiltrate and dominate state institutions while paying lip service to democracy.
 Against this background, millions supported the removal of Morsi.
 When Obama expressed concern about the events in Egypt and demanded that Morsi and his supporters be protected, those very Egyptians were shocked and frustrated.
 A growing sense of anti-Americanism developed alongside the spread of conspiracy theories like “Americans support the Muslim Brotherhood and are hatching a plot with Israel to divide Egypt.”
 The video of a poor Egyptian woman shouting “Shut up your MOUSE Obama” “Sisi yes Morsi No” shows just how Sisi had successfully emerged as a national hero who refused to bow to the U.S. and “saved” Egypt from the Muslim Brotherhood.
-Nevertheless, this came at the price of democracy’s thin popularity.
 Egyptians, guided by the logic of the devil you know better than the devil you don’t, rushed to the polls and elected Sisi President in 2014.
 After all, the ballot box did not bring about bread, freedom, and social equality.
 So, maybe Omar Suleiman, Mubarak’s vice president, was right when, in an interview in the wake of the 2011 protests, he claimed Egyptians were unfit for democracy.